- Our Town

 RESIDENTIAL PROPERTY OWNERS

-The average residential property owner in Drayton Valley can expect to see an average increase of $12.47/month or $149.64/year.
+The average residential property owner in Drayton Valley can expect to see an average increase of $18.75/month or $225.03/year in the municipal portion of their tax bill.

 COMMERCIAL PROPERTY OWNERS